Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 • Michelle Wright

-• Wayne McCauley
+• Wayne Macauley

 Unless stated otherwise in the program description, all residencies are offered for fixed dates and periods of time.